felixmcgregor/Bayesian-Neural-Networks-with-self-stabilising-priors/README.md

 Bayesian neural networks with self stabilising priors.
 Priors are derived using signal propagation theory to stabilise the signal propagation dynamics.

 This repo is based on https://github.com/senya-ashukha/sparse-vd-pytorch.
 We build on this to produce an interpretable implementation of self-stabilising priors.

+Presented at Bayesian Deep Learning workshop at NeurIPS 2019.